nikaia/translation-sheet/README.md

     # The path to the downloaded service account credentials file
     TS_SERVICE_ACCOUNT_CREDENTIALS_FILE=resources/google/service-account.json

-    # The ID of the spreadsheet that we will be using for translation
+    # The ID of the spreadsheet that we will be using for translation (the last portion of the spreadsheet url)
     TS_SPREADSHEET_ID=xxxx

     # The locales of the application (separated by comma)